lcreid/jade-site/README.md

 ## Putting it Together
 This is the third implementation of the modern site, in [Jekyll](https://jekyllrb.com).

 Need [`jekyll-assets` gem](https://github.com/envygeeks/jekyll-assets).
 It's quite confusing what I'm actually going to get with it, but the basics seems to imply a Sprockets-based asset pipeline, which is attractive, because I can then simply include the [`boostrap-rubygem`](https://github.com/twbs/bootstrap-rubygem).
+[Yes.
+I just had to use `bootstrap-rubygem`.]

 I made an `assets/css` folder and put the `application.scss` in it.
 It got built, but not included because it was built to the new location.
 Had to specify the `sass_dir` to be `assets/css` in `_config.yml` and put all the SASS files in `assets/css`.